gethyas/images.gethyas.com/content/docs/reference/partials/figure.md

   noindex: false # false (default) or true
 ---

-This reference guide describes the [figure](/docs/guides/partials/figure/) partial arguments.
+This reference guide describes the [figure partial](/docs/guides/partials/figure/) arguments.

 ## Arguments

-The `src` and `page` arguments are required.
+The `src` and `page` arguments are required; others are optional.

 ### alt
 (`string`) The `figure` element's `alt` attribute.